quang-le/Learning-Environment/README.md

 # HTML-CSS

-*created by Son on 08/05/2018 as the **Learning Environment** repo* *last update on 29/05/2018:*
+*created by Son on 08/05/2018 as the **Learning Environment** repo*

+- *last update 26/07/2018:*
+*migrated repos with Bootstrap, SASS and integration exercises as CSS-Framework, SASS and Tim Berners-Lee folders respectively*
+*deleted 3 branches that had no more use*

+- *update 29/05/2018:*
-* update repo name to HTML-CSS
+*update repo name to HTML-CSS*
-* change folder structure for more clarity
+*change folder structure for more clarity*

 1. Description:
 Repo to store html and css exercises for the BeCode training